 - Break your work into small and manageable steps.
 For example, if you have a large project that feels overwhelming, such as writing a research paper, you can break it down into a series of small steps, such as creating an outline, finding relevant resources, and writing the introduction.

-- Start with a tiny first step.
-For example, you commit to writing only a single sentence or exercising for only 2 minutes, while giving yourself permission to stop after taking that tiny first step, to reduce the pressure associated with getting started.
+- Start with a tiny step.
+For example, commit to writing only a single sentence or exercising for only 2 minutes, while giving yourself permission to stop after taking that tiny first step, to reduce the pressure associated with getting started.

 - Give yourself permission to make mistakes.
 For example, if you’re writing a paper, accept that your work won’t be perfect, especially when it comes to the first draft.